Serverless Architecture For Startups

 Key components of serverless architecture include:

-• Function-as-a-Service (FaaS): Developers write small, stateless functions that execute in response to specific events.
+• Function-as-a-Service (FaaS): A core element where individual functions are executed in response to specific events.

-• Event-driven execution: Functions are triggered by events such as HTTP requests, database changes, or scheduled tasks.
+• Event-Driven Execution: Applications are triggered by events such as HTTP requests, database changes, or file uploads.

 Key Features and Benefits

-Serverless architecture offers several features and benefits that make it ideal for startups:
+Serverless architecture offers several features and benefits that make it an attractive choice for startups:

-• Cost Efficiency: Pay only for the compute time used, eliminating the need for upfront infrastructure investment.
+• Cost Efficiency: Pay only for the compute time you use, eliminating the need for upfront infrastructure investment.

 Why serverless architecture matters in modern tech